IT Vendor Management: Complete Guide to Selection, Contracts, and Relationships

 Characteristics:

-- High spend, high impact
+- High spend, high business impact

-- Critical to business
+- Critical to operations

-- Long-term relationship
+- Long-term partnership approach

 Management Approach:

-- Executive sponsors
+- Executive sponsors on both sides

 - Quarterly business reviews